Coffee Farm Tour: One of the Best Things to Do in Kenya

 From there, they flow into fermentation tanks, where they are de-hulled, and the natural enzymes of the coffee cherries will loosen the slimy layer surrounding the beans, thereby giving Kenyan coffee a very unique flavor.
 Note that this fermentation stage is often skipped in many other countries.

 Roasting My Own Coffee

 The factory didn’t only contain heavy machinery, it also housed piles of burlap sacks filled with coffee beans of various grades.
 Stanley scooped up a handful of the best ones for me to roast and bring home.

 To roast the beans, we had to go to the roasting room next to their office.
 There were two roasting machines — one small and one industrial-grade.
 Since we were only roasting a small amount, we used the smaller one.

 Before we began, Stanley made me choose between medium roast and dark roast.
 To make the dark roast, we would have to roast the beans longer and at a higher temperature.
 He showed me samples of the finished products as below:

 At first, I went for dark roast because it was more aesthetically pleasing and had a much stronger smell.

 However, Stanley had a different opinion.
 He said that the dark roast was better as whole beans.
 If we ground it, it was going to lose its scent and flavor much faster.
 Since I wanted my coffee grinded, it was best that I made a medium roast.

 Coffee and Cake on the Rooftop

-Accompanying our hi-tea was a picturesque of the coffee farm.
+Accompanying our meal was a picturesque view of the coffee farm.
 It was hard to realize how vast it was until you saw it from a high vantage point.